cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/setup.md

 ## Go to the next step!

-You have set up your project successfully.
+The setup is now complete.

-Please go to the [Start Client](/tutorial/start-client.md) step.
+Move on to the [2.
+Start client](/tutorial/start-client.md) step.